-1. Alcohol is the 7th leading risk factor for death and disability
+- Alcohol is a leading risk factor for death and disability

 People all over the world drink alcohol and that makes it one of the biggest contributors to ill health globally.
-In 2016, alcohol use was the seventh leading risk factor for both deaths and disability, accounting for 2.2% of female and 6.8% of male fatalities worldwide.
-(3) With stroke currently being one of the most significant causes of death, and exposure to alcohol projected to increase, strokes directly linked to alcohol consumption are also likely to rise.
-(4)
+Worldwide, three million deaths every year result from harmful use of alcohol, this represents 5.3% of all deaths (3).
+With stroke currently being one of the most significant causes of death, and exposure to alcohol projected to increase, strokes directly linked to alcohol consumption are also likely to rise.

-2. Women that drink heavily may have 203% greater stroke risk than men
+- Women who drink heavily may pose a greater stroke risk than men

-4. Binge drinking increases damage to the arteries by 4.7%
+- Binge drinking increases damage to the arteries

-Most guidelines recommend no more than light-to-moderate drinking and avoiding binge drinking, where a large quantity of alcohol is consumed in one day.
-A recent study showed people who typically have more than 10 drinks in a day, with the aim of getting drunk, had a 4.7% increase in the stiffening of their arteries compared to low alcohol consumers (9).
+Most guidelines recommend no more than light-to-moderate drinking and avoiding binge drinking (where a large quantity of alcohol is consumed in one day).
+A recent study showed that repeated exposure to alcohol may increase stiffness of the arteries in healthy young adults compared to low alcohol consumers (7).
 Any weakening or narrowing of the blood vessels can cause blockages which, ultimately, lead to stroke.

 Lifestyle behaviours that people are able to change, such as smoking, lack of physical exercise and excess alcohol consumption, all increase the risk of non-communicable diseases (NCDs), which include stroke.
-More than half the 3.3 million annual deaths attributable to alcohol use are from NCDs.
-Which just goes to show the importance of limiting your alcohol intake to reduce the risk of ill health, disability and stroke (10).
+Noncommunicable diseases (that can’t be transmitted by another person) kill 41 million people each year.
+Which just goes to show the importance of limiting your alcohol intake to reduce the risk of ill health, disability and stroke (8).